fpco/inline-c/README.md

 Here, the Haskell variable `n` is captured right where we need it using `$(int n)`.
 Standard anti-quotation (we'll talk about additional ones later) consists of a `$` followed by a C declaration in parenthesis.
+Note that any valid Haskell identifiers can be used when anti-quoting, including ones including constructors, qualified names, names containing unicode, etc.

 For each anti-quotation, a variable with a matching type is expected in the Haskell environment.
 In this case `inline-c` expects a variable